 Many multi-room audio systems require a single brand's ecosystem, so you are not able to mix and match different brands of speakers.
 However, with open platforms such as DTS Play-Fi and Apple AirPlay, users can mix and match brands and products relatively easily.
-Products and network-ready devices that make up a multi-room audio system include:

 Instead of brands creating their own app, they can sign up to use DTS Play-Fi's app.
 The DTS Play-Fi app lets music lovers stream music across products from different manufacturers.
 The app allows for streaming of hi-res audio and users can mix-and-match as many brands as they want.
 However, DTS recommends a maximum of 32 connected devices.
 Any more than that, and performance begins to suffer.

 AirPlay 2 is a streaming protocol from Apple.
 It allows the user to stream music from an iOS device such as an iPhone or an iPad.
 The device itself serves as the controller so there is no separate app to download with this platform.
 It is also compatible with a wide variety of streaming products and brands.

 Another open platform is Google's Chromecast.
 It allows for streaming music across multiple products from various manufacturers.
 It's supported by a wide range of products, including name-brand TVs, soundbars and wireless speakers.
 This platform also utilizes a Chromecast Audio dongle that when plugged into speakers can turn them into Wi-Fi-enabled multi-room speakers.